Ageing and sexing details:

 Photo by Marcel Gahbauer,

-SY birds generally have
+SY males generally have

 must be used, and ageing should be done in combination with wing